ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 ## Ports & Adapters defined

 * Explains the pattern.
 Definition of terms.
 The four elements of the pattern (Apps, Ports, Actor, Adapters), the configurator.
-WHat is required and specified.
+What is required and specified?
 Useful tricks

 ### Glossary